fullstackraven/ruby-projects/custom_enumerables/README.md

 - map : my_map
 - inject : my_inject

-All the methods I created passed against the built-in methods and produced the same result.
+All the methods created passed against the built-in methods and produced the same result.